Texas Deputy 'Ambushed' During 'Routine Traffic Stop,' Say Police

 Sherrif Garcia, now a Harris County Commissioner, responded to a request from Breitbart Texas and said, “I consider Sandeep as my brother because I have always loved his heart and passion for bringing people together for good!
 I’ll miss him but will always be grateful for accepting me into his family!”

-Texas Governor Greg Abbott responded to the murder of Deputy Dahliwal, saying:
+Texas Governor Greg Abbott responded to the murder of Deputy Dhaliwal, saying:

 Today, Cecilia and I join Texans in mourning the loss of the Harris County Sheriff’s deputy who was shot and killed in the line of duty,” said Governor Abbott.
 “It is with heavy hearts that we send our deepest sympathies to the deputy’s family, friends, and his brothers and sisters in law enforcement.
 This tragic loss is a grave reminder of the risks that our law enforcement officers face every single day.
 I thank the officers who bravely responded to apprehend the suspect, and I assure you that the state of Texas is committed to bringing this killer to justice.
 Cecilia and I ask all Texans to join us in praying for the family and the entire Harris County Sheriff’s Department.

-Author’s note: Just over four years ago and less than a mile away from today’s murder, we met Deputy Dahliwal at a memoria following the ambush-murder of Deputy Darren Goforth.
+Authors’ note: Just over four years ago and less than a mile away from today’s murder, we met Deputy Dhaliwal at a memoria following the ambush-murder of Deputy Darren Goforth.
 Sandeep consoled fellow deputies and others at the scene with his serene demeanor and kindness.
 It was obvious the kind deputy was loved by his comrades and the public.

-Even little children responded to his kindness at the event attended by thousands.
+Little children responded to his kindness at the event attended by thousands.

 Bob Price serves as associate editor and senior political news contributor for the Breitbart Texas-Border team.
 He is an original member of the Breitbart Texas team.
 Follow him on Twitter @BobPriceBBTX and Face